BenjaminKowatsch/InteractiveMedia/WebPerformanceOptimization/Blogpost.md

 To avoid starting a continuous deployment environment from scratch, I used a previous project as a basis.
 The Debts² project is a distributed application used to jointly manage expenses in groups.
 The application consists of the following three components.
 - A backend server
-- A native Android App
+- A native Android app
 - A simple admin frontend

 The [backend](http://cloudproject.mi.hdm-stuttgart.de:8081/v1/status) was hosted on a server of the HdM.
 Using this server, both the [admin frontend](http://cloudproject.mi.hdm-stuttgart.de/#/) and the [Jenkins](https://jenkins.io/) could be hosted as a continuous deployment environment.
 Within this environment the native Android app was also built.
 Additional resources related to debts² can be found [here](https://drive.google.com/open?id=1-nLpRGqmhLp7_h3A1u77xGPB9ETMatoa) for further information.